hank-spankler/hank_spanklers_story_depository/smooth_spanky_h_poetry_corner.md

 know we live second from the cliff jump off and die if you want it
-I can't stop you, as you'll tell me, every day when I'm with you but you'll stick around if I just pay your sacramental dues, so
+I can't stop you, as you'll tell me, every day when I'm with you but you might stick around if I just pay your sacramental dues, so

 suck my blood
 it is really serendipity